AmanKawadia26/CLI-Crypto/README.md

 go run main.go

-This command will compile and execute the main.go file, starting the CryptoTracker application.
+This command will compile and execute the mailication.